 Study Goals

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to

-… use R has a simple hand calculator.
+use R as a simple hand calculator.

-… differentiate between assignments and expressions.
+differentiate between assignments and expressions.

-… explain the basic elements and data structures required for programming in R.
+explain the basic elements and data structures required for programming in R.

 Introduction

 Traditionally, learning a new programming language is started by learning the commands to produce the output “Hello World”.
-The following steps depend on the language and the intended purpose.
-For R as a statistics programming language it makes sense to start with learning how to execute simple mathematical calculations.
-This illustrates the first core concepts of the language on concrete examples before diving into more general topics like data types and functions.
+The steps to do so depend on the language and the intended purpose.
+For R as a statistics programming language, it makes sense to start with learning how to execute simple mathematical calculations.
+This will illustrate the first core concepts of the language using concrete examples before diving into more general topics like data types and functions.

 In the following, inputs and outputs are marked in a monospace font.
-Here, inputs are shown with or later also without specification of the prompt character, which is given by R and is not to be entered by the user.
-An entry is always concluded with the <Enter> key and is no longer explicitly mentioned in the following.
-(Baker & Kim, 2017)
+Initially, we will show inputs with the prompt character included, which is given by R and is not to be entered by the user.
+An entry is always concluded with the <Enter> key so this will not be explicitly mentioned in the following (Baker & Kim, 2017).

 2.1 R as Pocket Calculator